 - Have a useful life of one year or more and be non-expendable.

-Equipment purchased using internal funds shall be tagged with a green tag.
-Equipment purchased using external funds via a grant or contract or equipment furnished or loaned to the University where title remains with the sponsor shall be tagged with a red tag and recorded in the Fixed Asset system.
-The responsibility for equipment accountability is assigned to the Principal Investigator (PI).
+Equipment owned by Ohio University shall be tagged with a green tag.
+Equipment owned by a sponsor where title remains with the sponsor shall be tagged with a red tag.
+Both green and red tag equipment are recorded in the Fixed Asset system.
+The responsibility for equipment accountability is assigned to the Principal Investigator (PI) or department.
 Finance is responsible for equipment reporting.
-The PI shall notify Finance of any disposition plans.
-The office responsible for sponsor equipment reporting is Grants and Contracts Accounting located at WUSOC 214 and may be contacted at firstname.lastname@example.org.
+The PI or department shall notify Finance of any disposition plans.
+The office responsible for sponsor equipment reporting is Grants Accounting and may be contacted at firstname.lastname@example.org.

 Policies and Regulations

 All equipment must adhere to University Policy 19.054: Equipment Inventory Control.
 More information regarding receiving and handling of equipment is available for both Green Tag Equipment and Red Tag Equipment.

 Fully depreciated assets should remain on the books of the University and continue to be inventoried.

 "It would be incorrect accounting treatment to remove a fixed asset cost and related accumulated depreciation from the accounting records as long as the underlying asset is still being used, for two reasons:

 - Metrics.
 The presence of such a large amount of accumulated depreciation for an asset should be stated, so that someone analyzing the financial statements can discern that the company tends to retain its fixed assets for a long period of time; this can be an indicator of multiple issues, such as good maintenance or the imminent need to spend cash for replacement assets.